bbc/easy-sparql/README.md

 easy-sparql
 ===========

-A gem to explore SPARQL end-points easily.
+A gem to explore and exploit SPARQL end-points easily.
 It provides two main modes:

 * Exploring the graph held in a triple store
 * Mapping SPARQL queries to model instances